CDCgov/hubverse-annotator/README.md

 * Observed Data File: see <https://github.com/CDCgov/covid19-forecast-hub/blob/main/target-data/time-series.parquet>
 * COVID-19 Hubverse Forecasts File: see <https://github.com/CDCgov/covid19-forecast-hub/tree/main/model-output>

-The following is a showcasing of the annotator:
+The following is a demonstration of the annotator as a tool for visualization :

 <details markdown=1>

-<summary> Annotator Demonstration (click me) </summary>
+<summary> Demonstration (click me) </summary>